 Tourbillon specialist, Gruebel Forsey, impressed with everyone their insanely cool GMT Tourbillon.
 It was, however, the less talked about Contemporain that I liked best.
 Much more simple and wearable, while still exhibiting the technical mastery that GF is known for.

 Parmigiani Fleurier introduced a number of cool pieces this year, but none as significant as the Parmigiani Tonda 1950 Speciale Edition in my opinion.
-Featuring an ultra-thin polished titanium case with an ultra thin manufacture movement, and an exquisite LIGA skeletonized dial and a vintage-eqsue 39 mm diameter – this piece was my favorite from the Fleurier based watchmaker.
+Featuring an ultra-thin polished titanium case with an ultra-thin manufacture movement, and an exquisite LIGA skeletonized dial and a vintage-inspired 39 mm diameter – this piece was my favorite from the Fleurier based watchmaker.